Askenter/gemini-cli/docs/telemetry.md

 ## Logs and metric reference

-The following section describes the structure of logs and metrics generated for Gemini CLI.
+The following section describes the structure of logs and metrics generated for Torch Pilot.

 - A `sessionId` is included as a common attribute on all logs and metrics.

 ### Logs

 Logs are timestamped records of specific events.
-The following events are logged for Gemini CLI:
+The following events are logged for Torch Pilot:

 - `gemini_cli.config`: This event occurs once at startup with the CLI's configuration.
   - **Attributes**: